objectuser/pneumatic.github.io/pneumatic/_sources/overview.txt

 Pipes
 =====

 Pipes are conduits for data.
 Pipes hold data after it is processed by a filter, until it is extracted by another filter.
 Pipes have a fixed (and configurable) capacity.
-When the capacity is reached, a filter putting a record into a pipe will block until the filter on the other end of the pipe removes a record.
+When the capacity is reached, a filter adding a record to a pipe will block until the filter on the other end of the pipe removes a record.

 Foundations
 ===========